COLLEGE OF LIBERAL ARTS

 Standardized Test Scores:

 The GRE is required.
-GRE scores are evaluated along with all other documentation required for admission.
+The GRE scores are evaluated along with all the other documentation required for admission.

-After completing the first academic year, students who hold a master's degree may petition the department's Graduate Committee for advanced standing.
+After the first semester, students with previous MAs petition the graduate committe for advanced standing.
 The maximum number of advanced standing credits awarded is 24.